Olympic FC: Home ground

 Olympic FC first played at Pineapple Park, a field near the Gabba Cricket Ground in Kangaroo Point.
 In the 1970s, Olympic moved to Dutton Park.
 In 1982, the club moved to the current home ground in Yeronga, Goodwin Park.

 Notable players

 Olympic FC has developed notable players.
 Michael Zullo, A-League champion and Socceroo, played for Olympic FC as a boy.

 Jai Ingham and Dane Ingham both spent formative years at the club before playing professionally in the A-League.
 Both brothers have played for New Zealand internationally, with Dane Ingham notably starting all of New Zealand's matches at the 2017 FIFA Confederations Cup, competing against Cristiano Ronaldo when playing Portugal.
 Dane was just 18 when making his debut, making him the second youngest player to ever play at the FIFA Confederations Cup.

+Kaitlyn Torpey was also at Olympic FC at youth level before moving on to Brisbane Roar FC (women).
+Kaitlyn has gone on to make over 25 appearances for the Matildas and played for club teams such as San Diego Wave FC, Portland Thorns FC and Newcastle United W.F.C.